 Each of the weekly Parashot (parashas) presents a narrative that tells a story of individuals (and later of much larger groups), describing their relationships, fortunes and misfortunes, travels and battles, struggles and learning situations, instructions for living (the Torah), and much more.
 Every one of these stories also relates to the Elohim of Yisrael.
 No doubt, there is a great deal to be gleaned from these accounts, as indeed we do.
 Yet, an even more careful examination will reveal facts beyond ‘mere’ object lessons or annals of the past.
-These episodes, that occurred so long ago, form the foundation of a continuum which is part of today's world dynamics!
+These episodes, which occurred so long ago, form the foundation of a continuum that is part of today's world dynamics!
 And what's more, they have a bearing on our very own lives.
-This thread of continuity, which ties the biblical characters, their decisions and responses to YHVH – indeed, their very lives - to ours, is what makes the Parashot so exciting and important.
+This thread of continuity, which ties the biblical characters, their decisions, and responses to YHVH – indeed, their very lives - to ours, is what makes the Parashot so exciting and important.

 With this in mind, we approach Parashat Va'yigash.
 “Va’yigash” means "and he approached” or “drew near", originating from the root n.g.sh (noon, gimmel, shin).* At the onset of the Parasha we see Yehuda "drawing near" to Yoseph.
 Although in his blindness Yehuda does not recognize his brother, still his new 'approach' (after having passed his tests described in chapter 38) enables him to draw closer to his sibling, albeit as mentioned, unawares.
 As we saw at the end of last week's Parasha, Yehuda has been reformed through some reflection and repentance.
 This, as well as some of his other traits, to be discussed later, should inspire us with hope and anticipation regarding his descendants who are destined to follow in the footsteps of their progenitor.
 Some day, they too will draw near to their long-lost and ‘hidden’ brother; not only to the brethren from amongst the descendants of Yoseph, but also to their greater and as of yet unrecognized Brother, Yeshua (see Zech.
 12:10-13:2).